maziminds/card-ease/README.md

 - This [CardManager](src/Managers/CardManager.cs) is also an Abstract class that you can extend with your own custom script. that extended script should be attached to a `Card` prefab. this Abstract class implements classes like `MonoBehaviour`, `IBeginDragHandler`,`IDragHandler`,`IEndDragHandler` to handle some drag-drop functions.
 - while extending, pass the [CardModel's](src/Models/CardModel.cs) extended class.
 - Once Extended, you need to override 2 methods `SetData` and `UpdateSelection`. you can add any other custom element to the `Card` prefab to suites your requirements.
-   - `SetData`: This method will set the data of the card. it takes a class that extend [CardModel](src/Models/CardModel.cs) model that contains any custom values you want to be applied to the card. then you can use this values to render your card.
+   - `SetData`: This method will set the data of the card. it takes a class that extend [CardModel](src/Models/CardModel.cs) model that contains any custom values you want to be applied to the card. then you can use this values to render your card. you can see it's example in [V2CardManager](Demo/V2/Scripts/Managers/V2CardManager.cs)
-   - `UpdateSelection`: This method will update the card selection. it takes a boolean value that indicates if the card is selected or not. while overriding this method, make you update `isSelected` property by `this.isSelected = isSelected;` then you can add any other custom code that change card's look while it's selected.
+   - `UpdateSelection`: This method will update the card selection. it takes a Boolean value that indicates if the card is selected or not. while overriding this method, make sure you update `isSelected` property by `this.isSelected = isSelected;` then you can add any other custom code that change card's look while it's selected. you can see it's example in [V2CardManager](Demo/V2/Scripts/Managers/V2CardManager.cs)

+### Event Manager
+- This [EventManager](src/Managers/EventManager.cs) is a Generic type class that contains a list of events that can be invoked and listened by any script/class in whole game.
+- this events are supposed to be used to make the UI/GAME interact while the player is performing some action on cards. for example, if you want to do some action whenever the player pick/drop a card and you can listen to it's event. similarly there is an event for card select/deselect as well.
+- by default it wont fire any events but you can decide which event to fire/invoke and which event to listen, for example:
+   - `SELECT/DESELECT events`: take a look at [V3CardManager](Demo/V3/Scripts/Managers/V3CardManager.cs), in `UpdateSelection` method we are invoking events like `CARD_SELECTED` and `CARD_DESELECTED` whenever the card is selected/deselected.
+      - this events are the listened by [V3Controller](Demo/V3/Scripts/Controllers/V3Controller.cs) with `AddListener` method and then we can perform some tasks on UI like showing the list of all selected cards in the UI.
+   - `PICK/DROP events`: in  [V3CardManager](Demo/V3/Scripts/Managers/V3CardManager.cs), we override 2 more methods `CardPicked` and `CardDropped` that's called when any card is picked/dropped and then we invoked events like `CARD_PICKED` and `CARD_DROPPED` from there.
+      - this events also listened by [V3Controller](Demo/V3/Scripts/Controllers/V3Controller.cs) with `AddListener` method and then we can perform some tasks on UI like highlighting the group of card by it's color or any other logic you want to perform.